karbonfm/fm-json-validation/README.md

 ![](docs/rules.png)

-If any of these rules fail we'll get an Error as the result of this function.
 If all rules failed  passed we'd get

 ```JSON
 {
   "errorCode" : 0
 }
 ```
-If they all failed it would look like this
+If any of these rules fail we'll get an Error as the result of this function.
+If they all failed it would look like this.
+Notice the individual errors are added to an "errors" property.

 ```json
 {	"errorCode" : -2,	"errors " : 	[		{			"descriptor" : "Required value is missing",			"errorCode" : -2,			"path" : "firstName",			"type" : "JSON.Validate"		},		{			"descriptor" : "Required value is missing",			"errorCode" : -2,			"path" : "lastName",			"type" : "JSON.Validate"		},		{			"descriptor" : "Should be one of male,female",			"errorCode" : -2,			"path" : "gender",			"type" : "JSON.Validate"		}	],	"type" : "JSON.Validate"}